Indian grey mongoose: Description

 The Indian grey mongoose has tawny grey or iron grey fur, which is more grizzled and stiffer and coarser than that of other mongooses.
 The ruddiness of the coat varies in different subspecies, but it described as appearing more grey than other mongooses.
 The grizzled appearance comes from the individual hairs being ringed by creamy-white and black.
 The legs are brown and darker than the body.
 The hair around the muzzle and eyes is also brown but with a stronger rusty red colouring.
 The tail is bushy, whilst the tip of the tail, if coloured, is pale yellow or white.

 Their tail length equals their body length.
-Body length: 36–45 cm (14-17 inches) Tail length: 45 cm (17 inches), weight: 0.9-1.7 kg (2-4 lb).
+Body length: 36–45 cm Tail length: 45 cm, weight: 0.9-1.7 kg.
 Males are significantly larger than the females.
 Indian grey mongooses are unusual in that they can discriminate four colours, more than most other mammals.

 Distribution and habitat

 It has been generally accepted that the Indian grey mongoose occurs in Saudi Arabia, Kuwait, Bahrain, Iran, Afghanistan, Pakistan, India, Nepal, Sri Lanka, and Bangladesh, as represented by the distribution map.
 A 2007 study found specimens also in Turkey, and United Arab Emirates, thus extending the known range.

 Despite being a common animal, the natural history of the Indian grey mongoose is not well known.
 They appear to be able to occupy a wide variety of habitats but preferring open types.
 These include grasslands, open areas, rocky patches, scrub, semi-desert, cultivated fields and other disturbed areas, areas of thickets, bushy vegetation, dry secondary forest, thorn forest, forest edges, and also near human settlement.
 Although the creature has been described as being less dependent on human settlements, observations in India in heavily forested areas show it to be much more common around human settlements often scavenging on waste.